Z-Z188/UMDATrack/README.md

          |-- train
          |-- val
 ```
 As it is not trivial to collect large number of video sequences in adverse weather conditions, we first synthesize a small amount of training data to conduct domain knowledge transfer.
 Inspired by recent advances of text-to-image (T2I) techniques, we use CSG(Controllable Scenario Generator) to generate synthetic multi-domain datasets.Specifically, we feed each selected frame into a text-conditioned diffusion generator (Stable Diffusion-Turbo) using prompts such as “Car in the night,” “Car in the haze,” and “Car in the rain” to produce unlabeled video frames under dark, foggy, and rainy scenarios.
-And the datasets are now available in [BaiduNetdisk](https://pan.baidu.com/s/1sEn0E3-Kt1X5KZYYovIYYA?pwd=es5c)
+And the datasets are now available in [BaiduNetdisk](https://pan.baidu.com/s/1sEn0E3-Kt1X5KZYYovIYYA?pwd=es5c) and [huggingface](https://huggingface.co/datasets/WatcherBrR0/synthetic_datasets)

 ## Training